rentzsch/AutoLayoutShorthand/README.md

 Each key-value pair contains enough information to create one NSLayoutConstraint.
 This stands in contrast to VFL, where one string can be used to generate multiple constraints.

-The dictionary key encodes two pieces of information: the the NSLayoutConstraint's `firstAttribute` and its `relation`.
+The dictionary key encodes two pieces of information: the NSLayoutConstraint's `firstAttribute` and its `relation`.
 Here's some examples:

 * `@"width >="`
 * `@"height <="`